Muffin Nirvana …

 Tip #3 – As you may have noticed in our photos, part of our recipe testing included trying different muffin liners.
 The white chocolate and blueberries that make these muffins so wonderful also make them stick a bit to traditional paper muffin liners.
 If that’s all you have on hand – no worries – the paper just won’t release quite as easily.
 But, what works much better for this recipe is foil liners (just the foil cups, not the accompanying white paper liners that foil cups are usually packaged with).

-Once you’ve got your batter in the muffin cups, it’s time for the finishing flourish.
+Once you’ve got all that yummy white chocolate muffin batter in your muffin cups, it’s time for the finishing flourish.
 After tossing together a crumbly topping of sugar, flour, cinnamon and a tiny bit of butter, sprinkle about ½ tablespoon of that delicious streusel across each muffin.
 (And don’t worry if your sprinkling skills aren’t finely honed … as you can see, ours definitely aren’t right on target!)

 Depending on your oven, your pan, and the exact size of your muffin liners, bake these for about 18-22 minutes, until they are just turning golden and a wooden toothpick comes out clean.
 Make sure to test them early and be careful not to over-bake – these are much better if they’re not dried out!